leo-arch/clifm/src/README.md

 ### C source

-Portability: Though mostly developed in Linux (and this always means better support), we try to keep **clifm** working on \*BSD, MacOS, and Haiku.
+Portability: Though mostly developed in Linux (and this always means better support), we try to keep **clifm** working on \*BSD, MacOS, Solaris, and Haiku.
 So, when calling a function make sure it exists on these platforms as well, and, if possible, make sure it is POSIX.
 Check its syntax as well: some functions might take different parameters on different platforms.
 For example, **getmntinfo**(3) does not exist in Linux, and, while it takes a `statfs` struct in FreeBsd, OpenBSD, and MacOS, it takes a `statvfs` struct instead in NetBSD.

 Generally, try to stick as closely as possible to the [Linux kernel coding style](https://www.kernel.org/doc/html/v4.10/process/coding-style.html).
 Also, though we don't follow it strictly, we also like the [Suckless coding style](https://suckless.org/coding_style/).